Enjoy a reading, then hear the story behind the stories during Stories on Sunday with essayist Kirsten Reneau.

 Meet the Speaker

 Kirsten Reneau is a writer living in the south.
 She graduated from West Virginia Wesleyan College and received her MFA from the University of New Orleans.
-She is the author of two chapbooks, and her work has been published in The Threepenny Review, Alaska Quarterly Review, Reed Magazine, and others.
-This is her first full-length essay collection.
+In addition to her first full-length collection Sensitive Creatures, she is the author of two chapbooks, and her work has been published in The Threepenny Review, Alaska Quarterly Review, Reed Magazine, and others.